lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 }
 ```

 As you can see, all that application need is a way to subscribe and unsubscribe to a channel.
 When subscribing, I want to pass an object of event listeners that the service will take care of registering for me.
 That's it.
 Now the rest of the frontend doesn't need to be aware of the ins and out of Laravel Echo nor how it is configured.
-Before moving on to our next service, let's see a basic usage example of RealTime.
+Before moving on to our next service, let's see a basic usage example of Realtime.

 ```js
 // resources/js/components/SomeComponent.vue